 Marketing and Communications

 For marketing and communications teams, email signatures can help boost brand awareness and campaign visibility.
-Because these signatures often reach a wide range of external contacts, consistency and presentation are key for maintaining a consistently polished brand image.
+Because these signatures often reach a wide range of external contacts, consistency and presentation are key for maintaining a polished brand image.

 Make Sure to Include: